 - Lars M. Dusseldorf made a commercial for the 2011 Chicago Comic and Entertainment Expo featuring random dancers, a song with lyrics that constantly repeated, "C2.
 E2.", and such phrases as, "Are C2 and E2 lost in a world without meaning?
 No. C2E2 is life!"

-- The Simpsons: "Mr. Plow" hires a fancy ad firm and they give him a weird Calvin Klein Obsession knock off complete with a Citizen Kane Shout-Out, as well as the source of the quote above.
-"What the hell was that?!"
+- In "Mr. Plow", Homer hires a fancy ad firm for his plowing business, and they give him a weird Calvin Klein Obsession knock off complete with a Citizen Kane Shout-Out.

-- Further, the "Mr. Sparkle" ad for a Japanese dish soap begins fairly normally, but quickly descends into madness, with go-go dancing girls who change into sumo dancers when the mascot breathes on them, and a reporter interviewing a two-headed cow which then disintegrates.
+- "In Marge We Trust" has the "Mr. Sparkle" ad for a Japanese dish soap which begins fairly normally, but quickly descends into madness, with underwater go-go dancing girls who change into dancing sumo wrestlers when the mascot breathes on them, and a reporter interviewing a two-headed cow which then disintegrates.

 - Likewise, the crew of Futurama has a commercial made about their delivery service, but upon viewing the finished product (which is based on the 1984 Apple ad mentioned above) are baffled by the abstract imagery and conflicting messages.